mbade1/doggo-play-date/NOTES.md

 MORNING:
     - Add a playdate to each park
     - Add a comments to each Park
-    - Validations for a New Park, Comment, and New PlayDate
+        - Reach out to coaches on these!!
+    - Sort by method for order of play dates

 AFTERNOON:
     - Office Hours